 Useful if you have different CI setups — for example one key for the main CI and a separate one for a build server in an isolated environment.
 This lets you revoke one without affecting the other.

-There is currently no hard limit on keys per account, but we reserve the right to introduce one if someone abuses this.
+There is currently no hard limit on keys per account.